-Do not take too lightly the influence an Argentina CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not take too lightly the influence jobs in Argentina can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 There are no strict rules for CVs in Argentina.
 The aim of your Argentina CV should be to persuade the employer to invite you for a job interview.
 Therefore, your CV is a marketing tool, which you should customize to the market in which you intend to use it.
 Write an introduction that contains many power keywords and action verbs.
 Scanners that are programmed to select specific words notice these keywords.

 When applying for a position in Argentina, you may use either Spanish or English language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that not knowing the Spanish will put you at a real disadvantage from the local job seekers.

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 If you do not have an account, create one and include your social media link(s) on your CV.